Abolfazl Fateh: Career

+Journalism and ISNA

 Fateh was the director of Islamic Students Association at Tehran University from 1991 to 1996.

 On November 4, 1999, he founded the Iranian Students News Agency (ISNA) to report on news from Iranian universities that later covered a variety of national and international topics.

 "Based in Tehran and founded in 1999 by Abolfazl Fateh an ex-aide to former Iranian presidential candidate and opposition leader Mir Hossein Mousavi-ISNA is often quoted by the major international news agencies and has been widely regarded as "a politically moderate news source" in Iran.
 "Iranian Students News Agency (ISNA) was born in an era of major paradigmatic transformations in Iran's press and public discourse, which took place largely under the presidency of reformist Mohammad Khatami (1997-2005)".

 There are reports that "In the relatively short period after its conception, the agency succeeded in reflecting political, cultural, scientific and social issues in an acceptable manner and succeeded in probing the darker corners of political issues".
 By ISNA, Abolfazl Fateh established a news agency model in Iran with the motto "one student, one correspondent" and "one idea, one news".
 ISNA demonstrated itself as a progressive media and showed that how a "small media organization affects and changes social discourse" by "foregrounding a social issue, thematizing a discourse and problematizing social issues ”.
 ISNA was considered by Western media to be one of the most independent and moderate media organizations in Iran, and is often quoted.

 While taking a reformist view of events, ISNA has remained politically independent.
 It has, however, maintained its loyalty to the former president and includes a section devoted to "Khatami's perspectives".

 Abolfazl Fateh was taken to the court on several occasions over the agency's reports.
 He was beaten by riot police while supporting his correspondents to report student demonstration in June 2003., once he was beaten by police while supporting his correspondents to report student demonstration in June 2003.
 According to The Guardian, reformist daily Aftab-e Yazd 14 June 2003, in its Editorial column wrote: "It is not easy to overlook the injury caused to Dr Abolfazl Fateh, the hardworking managing director of the Iranian Students' News Agency, who had come to the scene to ensure an accurate reporting of events and prevent any news distortion by foreign media...
 [His] greatest concern was that if the people do not receive the news from us, they would do so from our enemies or at best from our competitors."

 Fateh was ISNA's managing director until his resignation on 10 October 2005.